-- 1. Press the Power() button twice on the remote control to put the projector into Standby mode. - 2.
+- 1. Press the Power() button twice on the remote control or the ECP to put the projector into Standby mode. - 2.
 Wait at least 30 minutes for the projector to cool down. - 3.
 Disconnect the power cable from the projector. - 4.
 Use a Phillips screwdriver to loosen the two captive screws.